 The Brooks family has dedicated significant time, money and effort towards a large prairie and pollinator project.
 The project began with invasive plant removal and a massive prairie burn.
 In the spring of 2016, the Brooks family planted an impressively diverse seed mix, featuring 11 native grass species and more than 30 different forbs and legumes.
 The site will provide significant cover for ground-nesting birds and pollinator habitat.

 The Brooks family rarely turns down an opportunity to reach out to the community to educate others about conservation and stewardship.
 Ron and his daughters attend career days at high schools and middle schools to encourage children to consider a career in agriculture.
 Zoey also served as Wisconsin’s “Alice in Dairyland”, dedicating a year to promoting dairy and agriculture to thousands of students and adults in Wisconsin and beyond.

-“The success of the farm has come from the passion that Ron exudes for the symbiotic relationship between his dairy/crop operation and the land.
+“The success of the farm has come from the passion that Ron exudes for the symbiotic relationship between his dairy-crop operation and the land.
 Ron has said many times, ‘leave a legacy, not a liability’.
-He truly believes that saying, and lives by it,” stated James Dietzler, Pheasants Forever.
+He truly believes that saying, and lives by it,” said James Dietzler of Pheasants Forever.